doofin/hugo-docs-theme/exampleSite/content/docs/compose/config.md

 +++
+title = "Configuration"
-title = "Content organization" weight = 4
+weight = 4
 +++

 This theme is primarily meant for documentation.
+You can customize the configuration under `exampleSite/config/_default/params.toml`. see the file for available options.

 #### Documentation